taosdata/TDengine/README.md

 - **[Open Source](https://tdengine.com/tdengine/open-source-time-series-database/)**: TDengine’s core modules, including cluster feature, are all available under open source licenses.
 It has gathered 18.8k stars on GitHub.
 There is an active developer community, and over 139k running instances worldwide.

-For a full list of TDengine competitive advantages, please [check here](https://tdengine.com/tdengine/)
+For a full list of TDengine competitive advantages, please [check here](https://tdengine.com/tdengine/).
+The easiest way to experience TDengine is through [TDengine Cloud](https://cloud.tdengine.com).

 # Documentation